Sqlldr Control File Defaultifempty

 In DDL syntax, you can place a double quotation mark inside a string delimited by double quotation marks by preceding it with the escape character, ' (if the escape character is allowed on your operating system).
 The same rule applies when single quotation marks are required in a string delimited by single quotation marks.

-contains a double quotation mark.
+For example, homedirdata'normmydata contains a double quotation mark.
 Preceding the double quotation mark with a backslash indicates that the double quotation mark is to be taken literally:

 You can also put the escape character itself into a string by entering it twice.